KatarzynaMaculewicz/Currency-calculator-react/README.md

 ## Description

 This repository contains a simple currency calculator.
-The website lets users convert popular world currencies such as GBP, EUR, USD, and PLN.
-The interface is easy to use and intuitive.
+The website allows users to convert popular global currencies such as GBP, EUR, USD, and PLN.
+All currency rates come from the public API at https://app.currencyapi.com/.
+The interface is user-friendly and intuitive.

 ## Technologies